kjeller/pxbm/README.md

 # TODOs

--- Add support for other bitmap formats (bitmap?)
+- Add support for other bitmap formats
+  - X PixMap
+- Automatic testing of all formats presumed to be supported